humanmodeling/SuperHuman/Configuration.md

   3    |      Laser Shoot
   4    | Special Gun Available
   5    |  Special Gun Shooted
+  O    |  Activate the Player

-**This values are the ones that are used for serial configuration in Processing for player one**
+**This values are used in the server for serial communication to connect with Processing for player one**

 Number |       Purpose
 :----: | :-----------------: